Nebula-Block-Data/docs/Dedicated_Endpoints/Overview.md

 # Overview
-Welcome to Nebula Block's Dedicated Endpoints for LLMs, the ultimate solution for users requiring custom infrastructure and model configurations.
+Welcome to Nebula Block's Dedicated Endpoints for AI Inference, the ultimate solution for users requiring custom infrastructure and model configurations.
 With dedicated endpoints, you can deploy pre-existing models like Meta LLaMA and Qwen or upload your own custom models on hardware you choose.

+To use this product, please get in touch with us [here](https://www.nebulablock.com/contact).

 ## Key Features
 - **Customizable Hardware:** Select the GPU and memory configuration to meet your needs.